Table of Contents

 1 – Adjust your Keyboard

-Your keyboard should sit on a surface about 2-3 inches above your knees, and a pull-out drawer or shelf on your desk is absolutely ideal for that.
+Ideally, your keyboard should sit on a surface about 2-3 inches above your knees, meaning that a pull-out drawer or shelf on your desk may be a worthwhile change.
 For an easy reference point, the “g” and “h” keys should be right in line with your bellybutton.
-Make sure your keys are easy to press: having to hit your keys hard to make them respond puts far too much stress on the tendons of the small muscles of your hands and fingers.
+This setup allows for relaxed shoulders and a good angle of how the wrist sits when typing.
+Additionally you want to make sure your keys are easy to press: having to hit your keys hard to make them respond puts far too much stress on the tendons of the small muscles of your hands and fingers.

 2 – Mouse Position